dotnet/docs-aspire/docs/fundamentals/dashboard/security-considerations.md

 ### Telemetry limits

 To help prevent memory exhaustion, the dashboard limits how much telemetry it stores by default.
 For example, there is a maximum of 10,000 structured log entries per resource.
-Once the limit is reached, each new new log entry received causes an old entry to be removed.
+Once the limit is reached, each new log entry received causes an old entry to be removed.

 Configuration can customize telemetry limits.